Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-architecture/rate-limits-and-caching.md

 The revalidate property should be set to the longest acceptable or most comfortable time period for content updates to show up for end users on the site; another way of looking at this value is “how long should stale content show up for end users of the site.”
 There may be multiple considerations about the “lifetime” of content that impact other parts of the organization outside of content authors, such as legal requirements and statements.

-For more details on configuring ISR and SSG, please see the [Publishing, Cache Revalidation, and SSG](/learn/accelerate/xmcloud/implementation/project-architecture/publishing-cache-isr.md) recipe.

 ### Streamline Your Builds